Learn How to Make Straight Cuts with a Circular Saw and Speed Square for Quick Accuracy

 Looking for more accurate crosscuts and miter cuts but don’t want to fork out the cash for a miter saw or a track saw?
-Here’s a quick tip for how to make straight cuts with a circular saw and a couple of tools you might already own that aren’t expensive to acquire.
+Here’s a quick tip for how to make straight cuts with a circular saw and speed square.

 Want more detailed video instruction?
 We have it for you on YouTube!